National Pina Colada Day falls on July 10, and celebrates the creation of the Pina Colada cocktail.

 - If you like a cocktail that’s sweet and tart, this Key Lime Colada is for you!

-There are close to 2000 National Days in the year and over 150 of them are celebrated in July.
-To see them all, have a look at this post to discover more about the National Days in July, as well as the July Printable Calendar of National Days.
+There are close to 2000 national days in the year and over 150 of them are celebrated in July.
+To see them all, have a look at this post to discover more about the national days in July.

 - Be A Kid Again Day – Here you will find ways to celebrate Be A Kid Again Day, and a list of ways to channel your inner child.